MellowFellow-sudo/Bing-Rewards-RP-free/README.md

 # Bing-Rewards-RP-free
-Program that makes the daily searches for PC and Mobile for now.
+Program that makes the daily searches for PC and Mobile using Python and Selenium.
 *The points you can win depends on the level of the account.*

 # How to use 📝